 The results were that cannabis users scored higher than both non-users and alcohol users on the comprehensive sexual functioning scale as well as subscales of arousal and orgasm quality.
 Like the other studies mentioned above, this one also found a correlation between regular or heavy cannabis use and better sex overall.

 It has been determined time and time again that cannabis makes sex better – through clinical trials, surveys, and a plethora of personal accounts and anecdotal information.
-The reason why still remains more of a mystery, however.
+The reason why the link between cannabis & orgasms still remains more of a mystery, however.
 Many believe it’s because cannabis can help reduce anxiety and stress, which in turn increases a person’s confidence, ability to have let go and have fun, and willingness to experiment in the bedroom.

 Another premise is that it might be related to the way cannabis interacts with the cannabinoid receptors in our bodies, many of which are responsible for regulating hormones.
 The only reason cannabis actually works and has an effect on us at all is because of the Endocannabinoid System (ECS).
 Simply put, the ECS is a network of receptors that exists in the bodies of all living creatures (except insects), plus the endocannabinoids that bind to them.
 As a whole, the ECS regulates numerous different body functions and processes to maintain internal balance and homeostasis.

 Becky Lynn, lead author of the 2019 study and associate professor of obstetrics and gynecology at Saint Louis University in Missouri, outlined her experience with the subject in a recent interview.
 According to Lynn, her interest was piqued when a growing number of her own patients reported that they were using cannabis products to help with various sexual issues.